Tmux - work cases and tune up

 - how to add horizontal and vertical splits in tmux + key bindings

-For those who don't aware what is it - this s terminal shell and you can install it for your distro like sudo apt-get install tmux (for Debian like Ubuntu etc.)
+For those who don't aware what is it - this is terminal shell and you can install it for your distro like sudo apt-get install tmux (for Debian like Ubuntu etc.)

 1. How to scroll rows in tmux terminal spitted windows